Table of Contents

 - With Siri: Click the Siri icon, and say “Turn on” followed by the feature you’d like to use.

-If you’re struggling with an older system, Computers for the Blind may help.
+If you are struggling with an older system, Computers for the Blind may help.
 This organization has provided 12,000 computers to customers since 1995.
 There is a small purchase fee, so this is not free.
 But each computer comes loaded with assistive software for low vision.
 That could save you money and time.

 Adding Tools to Your Computer

 The organization AbilityNet suggests focusing on your keyboard.
 People with optimal vision often use a mouse or a touchpad to move from place to place on the computer.
-That isn’t always easy for people with low vision.
+That is not always easy for people with low vision.
 Many commands you hope to perform with a mouse you can execute with your keyboard.
 But picking the right one is crucial.

 You can choose from: